Caring for your retina

-Your retina is the light sensitive lining in the back of your eye.
-It contains millions of special nerve cells that react to light.
-These photoreceptors send electrical impulses to your optic nerve, which your brain converts into the images you see.
+When you open your eyes in the morning, chances are you don’t think about your retina.
+You might not even know what your retina is, what it does or where it’s located in your eye.
+But the retina is one of the most important parts of your eye — allowing you to see the world around you.
+A thin, light-sensitive lining in the back of your eye, the retina contains millions of special nerve cells that react to light.
+These cells (photoreceptors) send electrical impulses to your optic nerve, which your brain converts into the images you see.

-Most people never give their eyes – let alone their retinas – a second thought until something goes wrong.
-Yet, retinal diseases are the leading causes of blindness in adults in the United States.
+Most people don't worry about the health of their retina until something goes wrong.
+But retinal diseases are the leading causes of blindness in adults in the United States.

 What We Treat

 - Cystoid macular edema.

 - Diabetic retinopathy.

 - Eye cancer (retinoblastoma).

 - Macular pucker.